nkitamuraQC/abinitioTools/README.md

   - An exciton correlation function
 - Calculation of Green's function for a mean-field calculation
 - Under consideration
-  - Detection of a metal-insulator transition
+  - Detection of a metal-insulator transition for periodic systems

 ## Usages